 Again, these are the things you should be hitting the refresh button on the piratebay every few hours to see if they've leaked yet and buying a retail copy (or two) the second they hit the shelves (or the in case of my old-ass anime reviews, hop in your car and go pick up a box set asap.)

-maybe, something comes out that is too impossibly good for words.
+Once a year, maybe, something comes out that is too impossibly good for words.
 Just crazy retarded excellent in every possible way.

 I am making an active effort to take some of the mystique out of five-bombs, though.
 I get tired of them being reserved excluslvly for Akira or Beatles and Dylan albums.
 Believe it or not, "perfect" albums have been released since the 1960s.
 I'm all for classics worship, but, hey, it's a modern world and eventually I've got to beleive that not everything new that comes out is crap.